monello/udemy-ts-drag-drop/README.md

 Some commits deal with key learning points, these I will try to list below in the "Key Commits" section.

+# Set-up
+1. Clone the repo
+2. Install Node.js if you haven't got it installed on your system yet.
+3. In the Terminal run `npm install` in the root dir
+4. Run `npm install -g typescript`
+5. Run `tsc init`
+6. Run `npm start` (leave it running)
+7. Open a new Terminal and run `tsc -w` (leave it running)
+8. In a 3rd teminal run `npx cypress open`

 # Key Commits

 Comment | Description | Commit Shortcut